F0lak/dm_open_ref/ref/regex/proc/Replace.md

 <!-- -->
 **Returns:**
 +   The original haystack string with the first match replaced.
-If using the \"g\" flag, all matches are replaced.
+If using the "g" flag, all matches are replaced.
 <!-- -->
 **Args:**
 +   haystack: The text to be searched